jnunyez/synchronization/README.md

 ### Instantiate StsConfig CR

-Create a StsConfig CR object to provision the desired Telecom PTP profile [T-GM.8275.1][12] focused on phase/timing synchronization with full timing support from the network.
+Create a StsConfig CR object to provision the desired Telecom PTP profile [T-GM.8275.1][12] focused on phase/timing and frequency synchronization (SyncE is enabled) with full timing support from the network.
 Note in the StsConfig below the field `nodeSelector` to constrain the nodes in the cluster where to provision the Telecom PTP profile to those nodes labelled with `sts.silicom.com/config=bc-1`.

 ```yaml